Hughes scores 1, sets up 2 by Bratt, Devils beat Canes 3-0

 Vitek Vanecek had 32 saves for his third shutout of the season.

-New Jersey and Carolina both have 94 points, although the Hurricanes have played one fewer game.
+New Jersey and Carolina both have 94 points.
+The Devils have 15 games left in the regular season, one fewer than the Hurricanes.

+“This group is really good group,” Vanecek said.
+“We’re really playing well.
+The defensemen are really good, the forwards are scoring goals, so the goalie have to make the saves to help them.”

 Pyotr Kochetkov made 20 saves for the Hurricanes, who were coming off a 4-0 loss to Vegas on Saturday.
 The consecutive shutout losses were the first for Carolina since January 2014.
 The Hurricanes are scoreless in their last eight periods.